Incorporating AI’s Potential in Medical Equipment to Make Healthcare Coronavirus Proof

 & Indian donors can visit here

-As the disease is contagious, almost every healthcare team is at high risk of getting infected from the deadly COVID-19, with such distressing picture for tomorrow, AI can turn the tables and help in preventing and treating the situation more efficiently than the traditional technology and medical equipment.
+As the disease is contagious, almost every healthcare team is at high risk of getting infected from the deadly COVID-19, with such a distressing picture for tomorrow, AI can turn the tables and help in preventing and treating the situation more efficiently than the traditional technology and medical equipment.
 Tech giants like Alibaba are using AI-backed solutions that can detect COVID-19 patients with over 96% accuracy just in 20 seconds.
-Whereas, China government uses bots for faster diagnostic detection and city ambulances are implanted with AI algorithms to speed through traffic.
+Whereas, China government uses bots for faster diagnostic detection, and city ambulances are implanted with AI algorithms to speed through traffic.
 The whole world seems on a halt and technology is the only rescuer.
 Tech giants are sure that this isn’t all AI can do to help in reducing the COVID-19 effect, there’s a lot more that AI can do to keep diseases at bay while also developing better medical machinery for the healthcare providers.